SolidiFiNexus/xrp-meets-web3/readme.md

 one programming language for both iOS and Android.
 All screens are written in javascript and then “exported” to a native iOS and Android app.
 This allows for rapid development while also offering a native app experience to the end-user.

-Further more, SolidiFi’s web counter-part (SolidiFi Web, https://solidifi.app) is built in React.
+Furthermore, SolidiFi’s web counter-part (SolidiFi Web, https://solidifi.app) is built in React.
 This allows code sharing between the two projects.
 So writing functionality for SolidiFi Web, makes it easily portable to SolidiFi Wallet without much extra development time.

-### 1.2 App development frame work: Expo
+### 1.2 App development framework: Expo

 Expo is a framework that offers tools to easily build a React Native project and convert it to native iOS and Android applications.
 Expo is also used to submit builds directly to the app stores.